-If you are injured while you’re riding a motorcycle in Nova Scotia because someone else was negligent, you should try to get legal advice about your specific situation as quickly as possible – including your right to compensation – from a Halifax motorcycle accident lawyer.
+If you are injured while you’re riding a motorcycle in Nova Scotia because someone else was negligent, you should try to get legal advice about your specific situation as quickly as possible – including your right to compensation – from a motorcycle accident lawyer in Halifax.
 But we wanted to provide this information to answer the most common questions we are asked about motorcycle collisions.

 Most people know that you must be properly licensed to operate a motorcycle in Nova Scotia.
 But what does proper licensing entail?
 What are your legal rights and responsibilities as a motorcyclist in Nova Scotia?
 If a negligent driver injures you while you’re riding a motorcycle, what is your recourse?

 If you will continue reading this brief discussion of motorcycle licenses, motorcycle accidents, and your rights under the law as a motorcyclist in Nova Scotia, you will find the answers you may need.